Powermaster

 The true condition of a used boiler can only be ascertained by its previous owner.
 Some used boiler salespersons will state that the boiler was hardly ever operated, never had low water levels or explosions, and that its control system is in “almost perfect” condition; unfortunately, this is almost never the case but will be hard to prove.

 You get what you pay for, as the saying goes, with used boiler purchases, with “great deals” often turning out to be extremely expensive because of costly repairs.
-These repairs, moreover, are not recommendable because the pressure body of the boiler will never return to its previous top condition, while changing a tube sheet or furnace causes damage to the old material (via the cutting and welding), further wearing it out and increasing the risk to the future operation of the boiler.
+These repairs, moreover, are not recommendable because the pressure vessel of the boiler will never return to its previous top condition, as changing a tube sheet or furnace causes damage to the old material (via the cutting and welding), further wearing it out and increasing the risk to the future operation of the boiler.

 These impressive savings, coupled with the reduced risk of operational issues and the security of knowing with clarity both the current condition and expected useful life of your capital investment make purchasing a new boiler worth the additional upfront cost.